vdaas/vald/dockers/discoverer/k8s/README.md

 <!-- introduction sentence -->

-`vald-discoverer-k8s` is the docker image for vald-discoverer component.
+`vald-discoverer-k8s` is the docker image for the vald-discoverer component.

-This image is responsible for retrieving each Kubernetes Node and Pod resource usage from [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and sharing it with `vald-lb-gateway` and `vald-index-manager` in the Vald cluster.
+This image retrieves each Kubernetes Node and Pod resource usage from [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and shares it with `vald-lb-gateway` and `vald-index-manager` in the Vald cluster.

 <!-- FIXME: document URL -->